M-Xue/dotfiles/README.md

 - eza: improved ls

 Oh My Zsh Plugins

 - zsh-autosuggestions
 - zsh-syntax-highlighting
 - powerlevel10k

+Languages/Package Managers/Runtimes

+- Go
+- Rust
+- Python3
+- Node
+  - NPM

 ## Set up

 Some of these tools require their configurations in specific paths relative to your root directory.
 The `install.sh` script will apply simlinks to all folders and files and place them in the correct location.

 **This requires the repo to be placed in the root repository because the script uses absolute paths.**

 The script will also install all the relevant programs using the package manager associated with your OS.
 Homebrew for MacOS. `sudo apt` for Ubuntu.
 Some programs will also be directly cloned from GitHub, as per their offical installation instructions.

 You can run `install.sh` again to get the latest versions or get any new tools.